trkulakarni/Mission-Possible/README.txt

 *hack3.py is the main code containing the program which Raspberry Pi 3B runs.
 *LDR3.ino is Arduino code for sensing Light intensity, process it and ping the Raspberry Pi 3B.
 *PIR3.ino is Arduino code for motion detection, process it and ping the Raspberry Pi 3B.
 PIR - Passive Infrared Sensor *SMOKE3.ino is Arduino code for smoke detection and local processing.
-It alos pings Raspberry Pi 3B.
+It also pings Raspberry Pi 3B.

 For configuring Raspberry Pi for Google Assistant and for using Microsoft Azure a lot of commands were run and libraries were downloaded too.